bucketplus/ca-control-api-nodejs/Readme.md

 #### Logging
 To log data, use `bp.log(...msg)`.
 This will immediately be passed to `console.log`, making it easy to use, but will also be retained for 30 days in production to enable debugging if needed.

+## Notes
+When running actions, the user can choose whether to save the returned JSON (as a separate file), to receive it via webhook, or to process immediately via await - this is handled by the EfficientActions system, i.e. the individual action needs to return some JSON (can be null), and the EfficientActions system will handle the rest.
+Here are some example manifests:

+### Anonymize Image (Object/File Action that produces a file)
+For an object/file action that produces a file, the user specifies:
+* the input file as a parameter (marked as type=file, paramType=input)
+* the output file as a parameter (marked as type=file, paramType=output)

+Please note - like all actions, this action will also generate a JSON "return value".
+In this case, it might be null, or it might contain metadata on the transformation, e.g. the number or position of faces.

+### Extract Text (Object/File Action)
+For an object/file action that produces JSON only, the user specifies:
+* the input file as a parameter (marked as type=file, paramType=input)

+Please note - like all actions, this action will also generate a JSON "return value".
+In this case it definitely will not be null - it will contain the extracted text.

+### Import URL (Import Action)
+For an import action that has no file input, the user specifies:
+* the input URL as a parameter (marked as type=text, paramType=input)
+* the output file as a parameter (marked as type=file, paramType=output)

+Please note - like all actions, this action will also generate a JSON "return value".
+In this case, it might be null, or it might contain metadata on the import, e.g. the content type that was imported.